Overview

 - Pool with spectacular view

-- Manicured garden bordered by olive trees and with soaring views over the nearby castle and rolling hills
+- Manicured garden bordered by olive trees and with soaring views over the rolling hills

 - Covered patio with outdoor furniture